Torres del Paine (squarespace).jpeg

 179. Caroline Face of Aoraki, Mt.
 Cook, New Zealand info ▸ fatmap E4+/XR+/66°

-route update: dangerously unstable and rarely in condition
+route update: dangerously unstable and rarely in safe condition

 180. East Face of Aoraki, Mount Cook, New Zealand info fatmap E4+/XR+/74°

-route update: extremely dangerous and rarely in condition
+route update: extremely dangerous and rarely in safe condition

 181. Las Gemelas Couloirs, Cerro Chapelco, Argentina info ▸ fatmap (no rating info available at this time)